 Mr Hummel has led jury and bench trials in federal and state courts and before arbitration tribunals.
 He advises clients on national and worldwide IP strategy, and often supervises and coordinates concurrent litigation in several countries.
 He also leads efforts to identify IP assets that can be effectively used for offensive or defensive purposes.

-In the medical device field, Mr Hummel obtained a settlement of over $750 million for Medinol after a seven-week trial in a dispute with Boston Scientific Corporation, and obtained a favourable settlement for OrbusNeich Medical and its international affiliates in patent infringement actions against Boston Scientific’s coronary stent systems.
+Mr Hummel obtained a settlement of over $750 million for Medinol after a seven-week trial in a dispute with Boston Scientific Corporation, and obtained a favourable settlement for OrbusNeich Medical and its international affiliates in patent infringement actions against Boston Scientific’s coronary stent systems.

-Mr Hummel received a BA from the University of Notre Dame in 1987 and graduated magna cum laude from Georgetown University Law Centre in 1990.
+Mr Hummel received a BA from the University of Notre Dame in 1987 and graduated magna cum laude from the Georgetown University Law Centre in 1990.